Kristina Arnaudova: Biography

 She was born on 21 September 1979 in Negotino, where she spent her childhood days.
 Since she was little, she has been different from her peers, so instead of playing with other children, she spent her days singing, dreaming that one day she will be singing on TV and that music will be her vocation.

 Thanks to her grandmother Ristenka, who was a French and Latin teacher, at the age of three, Kristina developed a desire to learn the French language and she got her love for reading books from her grandfather Yusuf, from whom she inherited the sense of dignity, a personality trait that become her most prominent personality trait.

 Although at school she was known as a mischievous, headstrong child, she never had problems with learning and her grades.

 She held a microphone for the first time at the age of four in kindergarten, when she led a school recital and sang songs.
 Her uncle (a drummer) played a decisive role in her love for music with the rehearsals he and his band had under the roof of their home.

 With a distinct talent for writing songs, she started writing songs from a young age.

 In all her interviews at the beginning of her career, she mentions her mother Mary (Mezhdet) who, raising her alone, as a single mother, taught her all the values Kristina has in life: honesty, perseverance, and love."
 You're nothing If you don't have love"... these are the words that her mother points out to her as guidelines in life.

 Coming from a multi-ethnic family, a Turkish grandfather and Vlach grandmother, she faced reality from a young age, and learned how cruel people can be to those who are different from them very early on.

 Furthermore, living in a single-parent family, at times when it is not a common thing, in a small town where people are full of prejudices, drives her to leave her small hometown at the age of 18.
 She says she loves Negotino, but she hopes that one day people there will learn to respect the quality people have and be proud of them rather than reject and forget them.

-She finished secondary education in her hometown Negotino, at the high school St. Kiril i Metodij, a place where she had the most beautiful teenage memories, her first love and friendships....
+She finished secondary education in her hometown Negotino, at the high school St. Kiril i Metodij.

 In 1996, at the age of 16, she enrolled herself to the "Teen Fest" Festival.
 She won first place among 150 candidates from all over Macedonia.
 She recorded her first song which did not achieve any media popularity.
 At the age of 16, she founded a band that performed locally and played pop-rock, a sound that she had become known for and began to earn money from music, dreaming that money can one day get her a piece of pop heaven and music.